Neck swelling Symptoms, Causes and Treatment

 • X-rays

-• Ultrasound: High-frequency sound waves are used for your doctor to see what is happening inside your body.
+• Ultrasound: High-frequency sound waves are used by your doctor to see what is happening inside your body.

-• Magnetic Resonance Imaging (MRI) scan: A powerful magnet and radio waves are used to create detailed images of your organs and tissues.
+• Magnetic Resonance Imaging (MRI) scan: A powerful magnet and radio waves are used to develop detailed images of your organs and tissues.

-• A biopsy is a term used to describe the phase of Under a microscope, lymph node tissue is removed and examined.
+• A biopsy is a term used to describe the phase of lymph node tissue removal and examination under a microscope.

 • PET scan: Tests chemical activity in parts of your body.
-It can help identify a variety of conditions, such as some cancers, heart disease, and brain disorders.
+It can help identify a variety of conditions, such as some cancers, heart problems, and brain disorders.
 This is done less frequently.

 • Computed tomography: A series of X-rays are taken from different angles and put together to form a more complete image.